artag/Training/Notes_Grokking_Simplicity/Part2_3.md

 * That calculation should return a valid value if passed a valid value.

 ### Mutable state in functional programming

+`ValueCell`s can't guarantee the order of updates or reads from different timelines, but they can guarantee that any value stored in them is valid.

 <img src="images/ch18_mutable_state.jpg" alt="Mutable state in functional programming"/>